googleanalytics/autotrack/docs/plugins/clean-url-tracker.md

 If the available configuration options are not sufficient for your needs, you can use the `urlFieldsFilter` option to arbirarily modify the URL fields sent to Google Analytics.

-The following example passes the same option as the basic example above, but in addition it ensures all hostname values are set to `https://example.com`.
+The following example passes the same options as the basic example above, but in addition it removes user-specific IDs from the page path, e.g. `/users/18542823` becomes `/users/<user-id>`

 ```js
 ga('require', 'cleanUrlTracker', {